-Unlike some of the earlier frameworks proposed for a federal sunset process, some bills introduced in the last few years have incorporated a commission approach.
-Two hearings have been held, but no further action has occurred.
+Unlike some of the earlier frameworks proposed for a federal sunset process, some bills introduced in the last decade have incorporated a commission approach.
+Two hearings were held, but no further action occurred.
 In 1997, H.R.
 2939 (105th Congress) was introduced by Representative Kevin Brady of Texas.
 Modeled on the Texas sunset process, the bill called for establishment of a 12-member "Federal Agency Sunset Commission," to review and make recommendations at least every 12 years regarding the reorganization or abolishment of each federal agency, with the schedule for review to be determined by the commission.
 The Speaker of the House and the majority leader of the Senate were to appoint the members, each naming four congressional members and two private citizens "with experience in the operation and administration of Government programs."
 Each agency was to be abolished within a year after completion of the commission's review, unless Congress acted to continue the agency.

 In September 1998, the House Subcommittee on Government Management, Information, and Technology held a hearing on the bill.
-Representative Brady and four other Members provided testimony in favor of the bill.7 Arguably the most serious criticism of the bill raised at the 1998 hearing concerned potential constitutional problems with the commission framework.
-An advisory opinion from the Department of Justice
+Representative Brady and four other Members provided testimony in favor of the bill.7 Arguably the most serious